Stripe Atlas vs Firstbase vs DIY: What's Included

 Quick take

-The question is what happens after.
 The entity is real.
-The structure around it (the tax position, the compliance obligations, the documentation that connects the entity to the founder's actual situation) may not exist at all.
-And the gap between what was created and what the founder assumes was handled is where cross-border structural risk begins to accumulate.
+But the structure around it — the tax position, the compliance obligations, the documentation connecting entity to founder — may not exist at all.
+The gap between what was created and what the founder assumes was handled is where cross-border risk quietly accumulates.

 What each service provisions

-Stripe Atlas provisions a Delaware C-Corp with an EIN, a bank account through Mercury or SVB, stock issuance templates, and an 83(b) election template.
-The process is streamlined.
-The founder receives an entity that is ready to accept investment and process payments.
+Stripe Atlas gives you a Delaware C-Corp with an EIN, a bank account through Mercury or SVB, stock issuance templates, and an 83(b) election template.
+You walk away with an entity ready to accept investment and process payments.

-Firstbase provisions a Wyoming or Delaware LLC or C-Corp with an EIN, a registered agent, and a basic operating agreement.
-The scope is similar to Atlas, with flexibility in entity type and state of formation.
+Firstbase gives you a Wyoming or Delaware LLC or C-Corp with an EIN, registered agent, and a basic operating agreement.
+More flexibility on entity type and state, similar scope otherwise.

-DIY formation involves filing directly with a state (such as the Wyoming Secretary of State or Delaware Division of Corporations), applying for an EIN through the IRS, and handling everything else manually.
-The US LLC formation guide walks through this process step by step.
-The founder does the same state filing that Atlas and Firstbase do, without the bundled services.
+DIY formation means filing directly with a state like the Wyoming Secretary of State or Delaware Division of Corporations, applying for an EIN through the IRS, and handling everything else yourself.
+The US LLC formation guide walks through this step by step.
+You do the same state filing that Atlas and Firstbase do, minus the bundled services.

 None of them create a structure.